nembrinj/protofablab/2025/projects/Group103/README.md

 ### System Architecture

-Which leads us to the following system architecture, composed of three tightly coupled subsytems:
+This leads us to the following system architecture, composed of three tightly coupled subsytems:

 1. **Perception**: Lead by..
    - A full-HD Usb camera mounted on the robot used for "seeing" the balls and send to the maincomputing station